4 Tips To Help You Save Money For Your Raya Shopping

-More often than not, we get carried away in the shopping craze and forget the budget that we painstakingly drew up before Ramadhan to ensure that we would definitely not break it this year – no matter what.
+More often than not, we get carried away and forget the budget that we painstakingly drew up at the start of Ramadhan to ensure that we would definitely not break it this year – no matter what.

 If you are tasked to shop for the family this Raya, we have come up with the ultimate Raya shopping guide that will help you keep your cash in your wallet, without sacrificing your Raya tradition!